 This phenomenon is usually "seen" by us as the person being "self-conscious" or "self-important" to a greater or lesser degree.
-We sometimes say of such people that they're "full of themselves" or "always on camera."
+We sometimes say of such people that they're "full of themselves," "always on camera," or that they try to "charm" other people.
 What we mean is that their energy is flowing outward through their eyes to "see" what others are thinking and feeling about them, attempting to pull other persons' energy toward them.

 The "outer-directional energy flow" disposition isn't limited to one type of person; it can be a woman who calls herself "juicy" or a guru who believes himself to be divine.
 It's clear from their outward eye-energy focus that they're "out there" looking for approval or adoration.